redsquirrel/jargon/articles/btc-tx-streaming.md

 # Bitcoin Padawan finally writes some code

 I've been exploring the Bitcoin ecosystem for the last two months.
 My [previous](http://jargon.io/redsquirrel/learnings-january) [posts](http://jargon.io/redsquirrel/learnings-mid-february) are representative of most of my time thus far: lots and lots of reading.
-The vast majority of that reading has been reading papers and blog posts.
+The vast majority of that reading has been papers and blog posts.
 Over the last couple weeks, though, I started reading more code.

 My [21 computer](http://21.co) is full of Python.
 [Bitcoin core](https://github.com/bitcoin/bitcoin) is mostly C++.
 I've also looked at the [Lightning Network Daemon](https://github.com/LightningNetwork/lnd), which is in Go.
 Yet, like most people, I find it hard to learn something new while also learning a new language.
 So I keep coming back to Ruby, a langauge I've been reading and writing since 2002.
 Thankfully, there are some great open source Bitcoin libraries and applications written in Ruby, most notably, [Toshi](https://toshi.io/).